ahmed-cmyk/InnovateSolutions/README.md

 ## 07/06/20 - 02:57PM
 - Used jQuery to highlight the page the user is currently on at any given time.

+## 07/06/20 - 03:41PM
+- Fixed a bug I created that prevented the checkbox in Employer Registration from showing up.
+- Fixed another bug I caused in Student Registration that prevented students from registering.